 Each program of study at Fortis College has a dress code.
-Students must comply with the College dress code while attending classes, including any externship or clinical course.
-Compliance with the College dress code is an essential part of preparing students for employment in their professions.
-In addition, potential employers are frequently at the College therefore, it is important that each student always present themselves in a professional manner.
+Students must comply with the college's dress code while attending classes, including any externship or clinical course.
+Compliance with the college's dress code is an essential part of preparing students for employment in their professions.
+In addition, potential employers are frequently at the college therefore, it is important that each student always present themselves in a professional manner.